NguyenNgocTuan07/top1visa.com/wp-content/plugins/gpt3-ai-content-generator-premium/README.txt

 https://www.youtube.com/watch?v=lmT_ctVA8iI

-GPT AI Power is a comprehensive WordPress plugin that leverages the power of OpenAI's GPT-3 language model to generate high-quality content, images, and forms for your website.
+GPT AI Power is a comprehensive WordPress plugin that leverages the power of OpenAI's GPT language model to generate high-quality content, images, and forms for your website.

 It features a Content Writer, Auto Content Writer, Image Generator (DALL-E and Stable Diffusion), WooCommerce Product Writer, Audio Converter, hundreds of ready to use prompts and forms and AI Training capabilities.